Tetrada32/MusEnergy/README.md

 and [Official Kotlin coding conventions](https://kotlinlang.org/docs/coding-conventions.html).
 The code style is enforced using [Spotless](https://github.com/diffplug/spotless) and [Ktlint](https://github.com/pinterest/ktlint) plugins.
 - The only language is 100% Kotlin.
-- Please make sure you don't leave extra commented out lines, logs, hard code, etc., which can make the code visually difficult to read.
+- Please try to not leave extra commented out lines, logs, hard code, etc., which can make the code visually difficult to read.

 ##### Git